adeo/mozaic-design-system/README.md

 ### Clone the repo and start the development environement

+clone the repo :
+`git clone git@github.com:adeo/design-system--styleguide.git`

+move to the repo :
+`cd design-system--styleguide`

-`git clone git@github.com:adeo/design-system--styleguide.git` // clone the repo `cd design-system--styleguide` // move to the repo `yarn lerna` // install dependencies and create symlink between packages `yarn develop` // lunch the dev server
+install dependencies and create symlink between packages :
+`yarn lerna`

+lunch the dev server :
+`yarn develop`

 ## Lint and fix your css files using stylelint